RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 ![Step Over]({% image_path debug-che-step-over.png %}){:width="700px"}

-Click on the the plus icon in the _Variables_ panel to add the _inventory_ variable to the list of watch variables.
+The _Variables_ panel allows you to see (and change) local variables.

 ![Debug]({% image_path debug-che-breakpoint-values.png %})

-This would allow you to see the value of _inventory_ variable during execution.
+This would allow you to see for example value of _itemId_ variable passed into the method during execution.

 ![Watch Variables]({% image_path debug-che-variables.png %})

 Look at the **Variables** window.
-The retrieved inventory object is _serialPersistentFields_!
+You can see the value of _itemId_ along with the Stream variables used to retrieve the inventory.

 The product id(_165613_) is a unique value to retrieve certain data from the Inventory database.
 If you might have unexpected result or errors in development, this debugging feature will help you find the root cause quickly then you will eventually fix the issue.